 A five-member Board of Port Commissioners, appointed by the City Council, governs the Port.

 Port goals align with the City of Redwood City's Strategic Initiatives including Economic Development, Transportation, Community Building and Government Operations.
-In addition, the Port recently contracted with Vickerman and Associates to help the agency launch a strategic visioning process to develop long-term goals and short-term priorities for Port operations.
-To view the December 12, 2018 staff report about the visioning process, go here.
+In addition, the Port recently released the 2020 Vision Plan, a 25-year agenda-setting document to guide the future of the Port.
+Vickerman and Associates helped lead the organization through a strategic visioning process to develop long-term goals and short-term priorities for Port operations.
+You can also view the December 12, 2018 staff report to learn more about the visioning process here.